adevress/htree/README.md

 ## ALGORITHM

-htree uses by default a decomposition in 16MiB block size and a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) associated with the [blake2b](https://en.wikipedia.org/wiki/BLAKE_(hash_function)) hash function.
+Most hashing function beings purely sequential, htree uses by default a decomposition in 16MiB block size and a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) to acheive parallelism.

+The default hash function used by htree is the SHA-3 candidate [blake2b](https://en.wikipedia.org/wiki/BLAKE_(hash_function)).

 The implementation of htree is simple and fits in a single < 300 lines file.